-- surface drainage wells to capture CBM associated with mining activities; - underground boreholes in the mine to capture pre mining CMM; - surface goaf wells, underground boreholes, gas drainage galleries or other goaf gas capture techniques, including gas from sealed areas, to capture post mining CMM; - ventilation CMM that would normally be vented.
+- Surface drainage wells to capture CBM associated with mining activities; - Underground boreholes in the mine to capture pre mining CMM; - Surface goaf wells, underground boreholes, gas drainage galleries or other goaf gas capture techniques, including gas from sealed areas, to capture post mining CMM; - Ventilation air methaneCMM that would normally be vented.

-This methodology applies to CMM capture, utilisation and destruction project activities at a working coal mine, where the baseline is the partial or total atmospheric release of the methane and the project activities include the following method to treat the gas captured:
+This methodology applies to CMM and VAM capture, utilisation and destruction project activities at a working coal mine, where the baseline is the partial or total atmospheric release of the methane and the project activities include the following method to treat the gas captured:

-- The methane is captured and destroyed through flaring; and/or - The methane is captured and destroyed through utilisation to produce electricity, motive power and/or thermal energy; emission reductions may or may not be claimed for displacing or avoiding energy from other sources; - The remaining share of the methane, to be diluted for safety reason, may still be vented; - All the CBM or CMM captured by the project should either be used or destroyed, and cannot be vented.
+- The methane is captured and destroyed through flaring; and/or - The methane is captured and destroyed through catalytic oxidation with or without utilisation of the thermal energy; and/or - The methane is captured and destroyed through utilisation to produce electricity, motive power and/or thermal energy; emission reductions may or may not be claimed for displacing or avoiding energy from other sources; - The remaining share of the methane, to be diluted for safety reason, may still be vented; - All the CBM or CMM captured by the project should either be used or destroyed, and cannot be vented.

-Project participants must be able to supply the necessary to data for ex-ante projections of methane demand as described in Sections 7 and 8 to use this methodology.
+Project participants must be able to supply the necessary to data for ex-ante projections of methane demand as described in sections Baseline Emissions and Leakage to use this methodology.